-Knowing refers to students' knowledge base of science facts, information, concepts, tools, and procedures.
+Knowing refers to students' knowledge base of science facts, information, concepts, and tools.
 Accurate and broad-based factual knowledge enables students to engage successfully in the more complex cognitive activities essential to the scientific enterprise.
-Students are expected to recall or recognize accurate science statements; possess knowledge of vocabulary, facts, information, symbols, units, and procedures; and select appropriate apparatus, equipment, measurement devices, and experimental operations to use in conducting investigations.
+Students are expected to recall or recognize accurate science statements; possess knowledge of vocabulary, facts, information, symbols, and units; and select appropriate apparatus, equipment, measurement devices, and experimental operations to use in conducting investigations.
 This cognitive domain also includes the selection of illustrative examples in support of statements of facts or concepts.

-1. Recall/ Make or identify accurate statements

-Recognize about science facts, relationships, pro-

-cesses, and concepts; identify the

-characteristics or properties of specific

-organisms, materials, and processes.

-2. Define Provide or identify definitions of scien-

-tific terms; recognize and use scientific

-vocabulary, symbols, abbreviations, units,

-and scales in relevant contexts.

-Describe organisms, physical materials, and science processes that demonstrate knowledge of properties, structure, func- tion, and relationships.
-Support or clarify statements of facts or concepts with appropriate examples; identify or provide specific examples to illustrate knowledge of general concepts.
-Demonstrate knowledge of the use of science apparatus, equipment, tools, procedures, measurement devices, and scales.
+1 Recall/ Recognize Make or identify accurate statements about science facts, relationships, processes, and concepts; identify the characteristics or properties of specific organisms, materials, and processes.
+2 Define Provide or identify definitions of scientific terms; recognize and use scientific vocabulary, symbols, abbreviations, units, and scales in relevant contexts.
+3 Describe Describe organisms, physical materials, and science processes that demonstrate knowledge of properties, structure, function, and relationships.
+4 Illustrate with Examples Support or clarify statements of facts or concepts with appropriate examples; identify or provide specific examples to illustrate knowledge of general concepts.
+5 Demonstrate Knowledge of Scientific Instruments Demonstrate knowledge of how to use science apparatus, equipment, tools, measurement devices, and scales.